 Then, just write down the main ideas the top blogs write about.

 After searching for “places to visit before you die” on Google US, we saw that people were writing very similar articles in the form of a list of the most beautiful/breathtaking/surreal places in the world.

 5. My contribution – what unique insight can I provide?

-And not only that, but if you write an article that talks exactly about the topic other successful blogs write about, there’s very slim chances Google will offer you a spot in the top results.
-A unique perspective - well, that’s something even search engines are searching for.
+And not only that but if you write an article that talks exactly about the topic other successful blogs write about, there’s a very slim chances Google will offer you a spot in the top results.
+A unique perspective – well, that’s something even search engines are searching for.

 Based on the ideas from other articles you’ve just written down, what is there left to talk about?
 Did you notice a certain idea nobody tackled?
 Is there a different angle you could take?
 Can you share a personal experience or opinion that would be helpful to your readers?
 You could even deliver a different type of article.
 Give yourself some time to really think about it before you move on to the next part.